 Each academic term, all students will meet with the Dean of Academics to discuss their individual educational and professional goals and how we can assist them in achieving those objectives.

 AUS has several fully furnished single and shared rooms within a five-kilometer radius.
-Rental costs range from CHF 750.- to CHF 1’500.- per month, depending on your choice and room availability.
+Rental costs start from CHF 750.- per month, depending on your choice and room availability.
 All charges are included in our university accommodations.Private RentingStudents are not required to stay in AUS accommodation, and you are welcome to look for alternative accommodation providers around the local area.
 There are plenty of options available in La Tour-de-Peilz, or nearby in Montreux and Vevey.
 Please ask the administration team for more information.